Academic Calendar 2024-2025

 3. Understand the structure of finite fields and to do computations in these fields.

-4. Understand various methods for encoding and decoding messages for the purpose of
+4. Understand various methods for encoding and decoding messages for the purpose of error-correction and to perform the necessary computations.

 MATH 413 Introduction to Algebraic Geometry Units: 3.00